 Itineraries

-My one, two, three, four, and five day itineraries for exploring Dublin with Kids are designed to balance Dublin’s iconic landmarks with spots loved by local families, each itinerary offers a thoughtful blend of discovery, adventure, play, and eating, making it easy to experience the very best of the city.
-I've packed it all in!
+Explore Dublin with kids!
+Our itineraries are designed to balance Dublin’s iconic landmarks with spots loved by local families.
+Each itinerary offers a thoughtful blend of discovery, adventure, play, and dining, making it easy to experience the very best of the city.
+We've packed it all in!
 Mix the itineraries around to best suit you and dive in to explore Dublin's charm, history, and energy together with your family!

 If you've exhausted what Dublin has to offer and fancy heading out of the city for a few hours and getting some fresh air into your lungs, check out my Day Trips!